 - Lost earning capacity,

 - Pain and suffering,

 - Emotional distress or trauma.

-Spouses and registered domestic partners of sexual assault victims may also be able to sue for loss of consortium in California (if they have suffered a loss of companionship, moral support and/or intimacy as a result of the perpetrator's actions).
+Spouses and registered domestic partners of sexual assault victims may also be able to sue for loss of consortium (if they have suffered a loss of companionship, moral support and/or intimacy as a result of the perpetrator's actions).

 To help you better understand civil lawsuits for sexual assault, our California personal injury lawyers discuss the following, below:

 - 1. Who can sue for sexual assault, abuse or battery?